 2. Review your product line and conduct a competitor analysis to ascertain whether customers consider your price point to be good value.

 This doesn't always mean lowering prices.
-In order to ensure family-run mochi ice cream company Little Moons keep its loyal customers coming back for more, Co Founder Vivian Wong says: “We often choose to use more expensive, better quality ingredients resulting in better-tasting products despite a direct hit to our bottom line."
+In order to ensure family-run mochi ice cream company Little Moons keep its loyal customers coming back for more, Co Founder Vivien Wong says: “We often choose to use more expensive, better quality ingredients resulting in better-tasting products despite a direct hit to our bottom line."

 3. Engage your employees for improved productivity